 In response to continuing interest in ICT as a "21st century skill," the International Computer and Information Literacy Study (ICILS 2013) was initiated in 2010.
 This study aims to evaluate students' understanding of and skills in using computers, through an authentic computer-based assessment for the eighth grade.

-The Teacher Education and Development Study in Mathematics (TEDS-M) is IEA's first study of tertiary education.
+The Teacher Education and Development Study in Mathematics (TEDS-M) was IEA's first study of tertiary education.
 This study examined the policies, programs, and practices for preparing elementary and lower-secondary mathematics teachers in 17 countries.

 A unique network